hetzwaard/minitalk/README.md

 ## Overview

-The **Minitalk** project is a client-server communication system that uses UNIX signals to transmit messages.
+**Minitalk** is a client-server communication system that uses UNIX signals to transmit messages.
 The objective is to send strings from a client to a server, one character at a time, using `SIGUSR1` and `SIGUSR2` signals.
 The server receives and decodes these signals to reconstruct and display the message.

 ---